jojoww/remote-dvr/readme.md

 - Maximum intensity projection (MIP).
 This method looks through the image and shows you the brightest parts only.
 - Iso surface.
 Select an intensity value and you will see a surface covering all image elements with (at least) this intensity.
 - Average.
 This looks through the image and averages the intensity, which is comparable to an x-ray image.
+- A slider for rotation around the y axis helps you to rotate the value in the same manner as it is rotated on the microscope stage (not usable in slice view mode).
+This might be helpful for the positioning of the specimen.

 Note, some settings are applied on the whole image (e.g. the choice of the cutting plane) whereas other settings must be specifically adjusted for each channel of the image.
 In that way you can give the channels different colors or render them with different iso values.